Modified affine Hecke algebras and quiver Hecke algebras of type $A$

-Therefore, multiplying $(t_{r_0}-t_{s_0})^{N_0}$ on both sides of (\ref{nonzero}) we can reduce the proof of (\ref{nonzero}) to the following inequality: Next we define We fix an $1\leq r_1<s_1\leq n$ such that $b_{r_1,s_1}=N_1$.
-Then we repeat the above argument.
-After a finite step, we shall find a unique $\underline{b}$ such that the following inequality: which is again a contradiction.
-This completes the proof of the lemma. \end{proof}
+Next we define We fix $1\leq r_1<s_1\leq n$ such that $b_{r_1,s_1}=N_1$.
+Then we repeat the previous argument.
+After a finite step, we shall get a nonzero linear combination of some monomials on $t_1(\bi)^{\pm 1},\dots,t_n(\bi)^{\pm 1}$ which is equal to zero.
+This is again a contradiction.
+This completes the proof of the Theorem. \end{proof}